***Yard Waste Collection Extension***

 - Kraft paper bags designed for leaf and yard waste material.

-- Reusable containers such as regulation sized garbage containers that are waterproof, durable, rust resistant, non-absorbent with two open, rigid handles and a close fitting cover.
+- Reusable containers such as a garbage container that is waterproof, durable, rust resistant, non-absorbent with open, rigid handles and a close fitting cover.
 The container must not exceed 20 in.
 (50 cm) in diameter or 36 in.
 (90 cm) in height and must be marked with a "Yard Waste" sticker.

 - Cardboard boxes